Calandiel/spicy/README.md

 # Spicy
-This repository contains spicy - a simple validator built on top of tes3conv that splits records into individual files.
+This repository contains spicy - a simple project management and validator built on top of tes3conv that splits records into individual files and handles OpenMW configuration.

+The goal of the project is to simplify creation of new games running on top of OpenMW.

 # Building spicy
 To build spicy you need to install a number of dependencies